YuvalRozner/WeatherNet/Backend/readme.md

 pip install -r requirements.txt
 ```

-# using ipynb file in google colab
+# Using ipynb file in google colab

 ## inference
-1. upload the inference.ipynb, models_for_inference.zip files from Model_Pytorch/utils folder
+1. upload the inference.ipynb from Model_Pytorch/utils folder
 2. Run and watch the weather prediction :)